UDA SOCCER PROGRAM

 IS THERE FAFSA?

-Yes, Chester uses FAFSA.
-The University of Chester’s school code is: 041709.
+Yes, the University of Chester accepts FAFSA.
+Their school code is 041709.

 WHERE CAN I FIND INFORMATION ABOUT FINANCIAL AID?